-Women might feel more jumpy, experience paranoia in public places, or feel easily irritated by others, especially if they feel close or intrusive.
+Women with PTSD might feel more jumpy, experience paranoia in public places, or feel easily irritated by others, especially if they feel close or intrusive.

-In the case of most mental health diagnoses, symptoms must have a negative impact on the person’s life.
-In most cases, someone with severe symptoms will report that it is interfering with at least some aspect, such as their personal, work, or social life.
+With post-traumatic stress, someone with severe symptoms will report that it is interfering with at least some aspect, such as their personal, work, or social life.

 Adding up the Criteria

-A clinician will take these symptoms into account along with a patient’s personal history, medical conditions, and other mental health symptoms.
+A clinician will take these trauma reaction into account along with a patient’s personal history, medical conditions, and other mental health symptoms.

 Missing or Misdiagnosing

 Even experienced therapists sometimes miss or confuse mental health signs and symptoms, and may change their diagnoses over time.

 Later, it may come to light that the person stopped riding in cars after they were in an accident.
 In this case, it may be wise to screen for post-traumatic stress.

 In a reverse situation, a doctor or therapist may assume that someone who avoids riding in cars must be doing so because of a previous accident.

 In this case, they still have extreme anxiety when getting near a car.
 Following this realization, the person may then be diagnosed with another condition, such as a phobia of cars or driving.
 In that case, a more appropriate treatment can be recommended.

 In other cases, medical conditions such as a head injury or dementia could have symptoms that look similar to post-traumatic stress.

-Once a woman is diagnosed with PTSD, there are few possible next steps.
-A professional might refer the patient for therapy, medication, or both.
+Once a woman is diagnosed, there are few possible next steps.
+A professional might refer them for therapy, medication, or both.
 They might suggest that they wait it out, and see if things get better.